mozilla/gecko-dev/browser/components/urlbar/docs/dynamic-result-types.rst

       }
     );

-``UrlbarUtils.HIGHLIGHT`` is defined in the extensions shim_ and is described below.

 Your view template must create an element corresponding to the payload property.
 That is, it must include an object where the value of the ``name`` property is the name of the payload property, like this: